 I stopped to take some fun photos of trail markers on the way back and sent some texts to my usual hiking buddy before reaching the trail entrance at around 12:15 p.m.

 All in all, this was a fun and simple hike with some excellent views from the backside of the mountain.
 It was very family-friendly and doesn't require any technical skills or equipment.
-The whole hike took about two and a half hours and was a perfect way to stretch out the legs after a long drive the day before in passing through on my way to Florida for work.
+The whole hike took about 2.5 hours and was a perfect way to stretch out the legs after a long drive the day before when passing through on my way to Florida for work.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 JOC (author) from Syracuse, NY on August 01, 2019: